 Have your A/C equipment checked as soon as possible

 Proactively servicing your home’s air conditioner will help prevent a failure on the hottest summer days, when your A/C system is operating at full capacity 24/7 for weeks and months.
-During a standard maintenance service, an expert AC technician can typically avoid an emergency by finding problems and replacing parts before they breakdown, and cleaning and tuning the AC so it is in tip-top shape during the heat of summer when its needed the most.
+During a standard maintenance service, an expert AC technician can typically avoid an emergency by finding problems and replacing parts before they breakdown, and getting an ac tune up so it is in tip-top shape during the heat of summer when its needed the most.

 Wear loose, lightweight fabric, particularly when you’re going to be outdoors.
 Stay away from dark hues, particularly black fabrics, since dark colors retain heat.
 The color white helps keep you cooler by reflecting the sun.
 It also helps to purchase a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.